0 0

 Members of the High Ambition Coalition to End Plastic Pollution will meet in New York in a few weeks, during the UN General Assembly, to discuss next steps in the coalition’s work.

-The first meeting of the Intergovernmental Negotiating Committee is set to commence November 28th in Punta del Este, Uruguay.
+The first meeting of the Intergovernmental Negotiating Committee is set to commence on November 28th in Punta del Este, Uruguay.

 The High Ambition Coalition have outlined three strategic goals and seven key deliverables for success in the negotiations: